d-kochanzhi/AtomPresentationTimer/README.md

 # AtomPresentationTimer

-> Timer for administrators to control speakers time
+> Simple application designed to provide a highly readable and customizable timer for speakers in any production environment

 ## Build Setup